December 20

 Born into an impoverished family, entirely self-educated, including fluency in both

 And why have I dated this as 1663, when she died in 1645.
 Because that was how little time it took, not even two decades after her death, for Jean de la Forge to include her as one of "the seventy most famous women of all time", in his book “The Circle of Learned Women”.
 Sadly very few men since then have even so much as remembered her.
-Find out what Montaigne and de la Forge saw in her, on the Ancien RĂ©gime page of "Woman-Blindness".
+Find out what Montaigne and de la Forge saw in her, in her own write on Sept 14.

 1929